- Summary

-Robert Kay, MD, received his undergraduate degree from Harvard College and his medical degree from the Johns Hopkins University School of Medicine.
-He completed his residency in orthopaedic surgery at the University of California, Los Angeles, and a fellowship in pediatric orthopaedic surgery at Atlanta Scottish Rite Children’s Medical Center.
+Dr. Kay earned his undergraduate degree from Harvard College and medical degree from the Johns Hopkins University School of Medicine.
+He completed his residency at the University of California, Los Angeles, as well as a pediatric orthopedic fellowship at Children's Healthcare of Atlanta - Scottish Rite Hospital.

-Dr. Kay has published more than 130 peer-reviewed articles and 24 book chapters.
-He is active in several organizations, including the American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, American Academy for Cerebral Palsy and Developmental Medicine, and the Gait and Clinical Movement Analysis Society.
-He is on the Editorial Board for the Journal of Pediatric Orthopaedics and the Board of Directors for the Commission for Motion Lab Accreditation.
+Dr. Kay has published more than 140 peer-reviewed articles and 25 book chapters.
+He is active in the American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, American Academy for Cerebral Palsy and Developmental Medicine, and the Gait and Clinical Movement Analysis Society.
+He serves on the Editorial Board for the Journal of Pediatric Orthopaedics and the Board of Directors for the Committee for Motion Laboratory Accreditation.

 Clinical Interests